 Audit.
-An audit that is in compliance with requirements of the federal Single Audit Act, 2 CFR 2 Subpart F - Audit Requirements (gpo.gov/fdsys/pkg/CFR-2014-title2-vol1/pdf/CFR-2014-title2-vol1-part200.pdf) (as of April xx 2019), incorporated by reference, and Section 215.97, Florida Statutes must be submitted within nine months following the end of the grant period and close of the organization's fiscal year.
-If a subgrantee is not required by law to conduct an audit in accordance with the Florida Single Audit Act or the federal Single Audit Act, it must submit a Financial Report on its operations pursuant to Section 218.39, Florida Statutes within nine months of the close of its fiscal year.
+An audit that is in compliance with requirements of the federal Single Audit Act, 2 CFR 2 Subpart F - Audit Requirements (gpo.gov/fdsys/pkg/CFR-2014-title2-vol1/pdf/CFR-2014-title2-vol1-part200.pdf) (as of December 2019), incorporated by reference, and Section 215.97, Florida Statutes, must be submitted within nine months following the end of the grant period and close of the organization's fiscal year.
+If a subgrantee is not required by law to conduct an audit in accordance with the Florida Single Audit Act or the federal Single Audit Act, it must submit a Financial Report on its operations pursuant to Section 218.39, Florida Statutes, within nine months of the close of its fiscal year.
+The audit must be submitted on the DOS Grants System at dosgrants.com.

 Digitization Projects.
-Digitization projects supported by grant funding (including matching funds) will be required to:
+Digitization projects supported by project funding will be required to:

-Be harvestable by the Sunshine State Digital Network using their required protocol.
-More information is found at sunshinestatedigitalnetwork (as of April xx 2019), incorporated by reference.

-- Have all rights and permissions as required under current law to create and make available to the public the content of the items that are planned to be digitized.
-The Division reserves the right to request rights and permissions and documentation. - Follow the Technical Guidelines for Digitizing Cultural Heritage materials (dated September 2016) (digitizationguidelines.gov/guidelines/FADGI%20Federal%20%20Agencies%20Digital%20Guidelines%20Initiative-2016%20Final_rev1.pdf) (dated September 2016), incorporated by reference. - Include copyright information at the item level using the rights statements found at rightsstatements.org/en/documentation/#use-by-cultural-heritage-institutions (as of April xx 2019), incorporated by reference.
+- Be harvestable by the Sunshine State Digital Network using their required protocol.
+More information is found at sunshinestatedigitalnetwork.wordpress.com (as of December 2019), incorporated by reference. - Have all rights and permissions as required under current law to create and make available to the public the content of the items that are planned to be digitized.
+The Division reserves the right to request rights and permissions and documentation. - Follow the Technical Guidelines for Digitizing Cultural Heritage Materials -Third Edition (dated June 2022) (digitizationguidelines.gov/guidelines/FADGI%20Federal%20%20Agencies%20Digital%20Guidelines%20Initiative-2016%20Final_rev1.pdf) incorporated by reference. - Include copyright information at the item level using the rights statements found at rightsstatements.org/en/documentation/#use-by-cultural-heritage-institutions (as of December 2019), incorporated by reference.